Geoff Baker (journalist): 2004 Carlos Delgado controversy

 On July 4, 2004, the Toronto Star published "Citizen Carlos": a Baker-penned feature from Puerto Rico about how Blue Jays slugger Carlos Delgado was no longer standing on the field during the playing of God Bless America.
 Delgado had shared with Baker that he was silently protesting the U.S. invasion of Iraq.
 The Baker feature described Delgado's work with activists on the Puerto Rican island of Vieques and the fact that it had been the testing ground for uranium depleted shells dropped by the U.S. military on Iraq.

-The story was later picked up by the New York Times and other U.S. news outlets, causing Delgado to be booed on subsequent trips to New York to play the Yankees or Mets.
-Upon joining the Mets in 2006, Delgado addressed the situation and agreed to stand on the field with teammates when God Bless America was played, saying he'd made his point and did not wish to cause distractions.
+The story was later picked up by The New York Times and other U.S. news outlets, causing Delgado to be booed on subsequent trips to New York to play the Yankees or Mets.
+Upon joining the Mets in 2006, Delgado addressed the situation and agreed to stand on the field with teammates when "God Bless America" was played, saying he had made his point and did not wish to cause distractions.

 2005 Dominican steroids stories

 In April 2005, Baker and Toronto Star photographer Peter Power traveled to the Dominican Republic, where they spent a week touring the country's needle-ridden baseball fields to do a pair of feature stories on PED use by teenage prospects from that country.
 The groundbreaking series described the use of cheaper farm animal supplements as steroids alternatives and also produced an exposé of the country's "buscones"—street-level hustlers grooming prospects for bigger paydays in the U.S.

 Baker won his third National Newspaper Award in Canada for the stories.
 He also became the first Canadian to win an APSE Award in the United States, in the highest newspaper circulation category.

 The aftermath of the series led to Baker being hired by the Seattle Times.
 He has since traveled to Venezuela to write about steroids testing there and was invited to speak at an October 2006 sports conference in Caracas about the exploitation faced by Latin American ballplayers.

-A photograph by Power from the Toronto Star series, of a young Dominican throwing a baseball in a sugar cane field, his bicycle perched against a tree in the foreground, was used by filmmaker Ken Burns to illustrate the opening of the Dominican portion of his 2010 baseball documentary, The Tenth Inning.
+A photograph by Power from the Toronto Star series, of a young Dominican throwing a baseball in a sugar-cane field, his bicycle perched against a tree in the foreground, was used by filmmaker Ken Burns to illustrate the opening of the Dominican portion of his 2010 baseball documentary, The Tenth Inning.